louwrentius/rpi-image-generator/README.md

 ## Networking
 By default, a static IP address is configured for the Pi based on the ansible_host IP address in the inventory.
 If you need to configure the Pi with DHCP, you have to manually edit the 'create-template' role and change the appropriate template for network configuration.

-The 'files' folder of this role contains rc.local files with an option to show the
-Pi's IP-address as part of the login screen at the console, which can help determining the IP-address when DHCP is used.
+The 'files' folder of the 'create-template' role contains rc.local files with an commented (disabled) option to show the Pi's IP-address as part of the login screen at the console, which can help determining the IP-address when DHCP is used.

 # Extra parameters

 ## force_template_update (bool)
 By default, if an image template already exists, it is not touched.
 To update/recreate it, either delete the file or use this option.
 The existing template will be overwritten with a fresh copy of the vanila image and recreated with all customisation.
 This option will force existing images for individual hosts to also be regenerated from the template.

 ## force_template_patch_update (bool)

-This will perform an apt update on the template image.
-Keeping the template up-to-date means that if you deploy multiple devices, they are all up-to-date after deployment and won't have to update 50+ security updates.
+This will perform an apt update on the existing template image.
+Keeping the template up-to-date means that if you deploy multiple devices, they are all up-to-date after deployment and won't have to run updates individually.

 ## skip_template_copy (bool)
 By default, if the template is updated, the entire image file will be overwritten with a fresh copy of the vanila image.
 This parameter assures that the existing template will *not* be overwritten, just mounted and edited to reflect the changes in the roles/playbooks/variables.

 ## force_image_update (bool)

-By default, if an image has been generated previously, this image will be written to the SD card.
+By default, if an individual Pi image has been generated previously, this image will be written to the SD card.
 If you want to generate a new image due to configuration changes, specify this parameter to force creation of a new image.

-## Manually mount image

-    losetup --find --partscan --show <imagefile.img>

-Based on the output - like '/dev/loop0' - mount the appropriate device:

-mount /dev/loop0p2 /mnt/folder

-Now you can inspect the image contents.
-You can also start a chroot at /mount/folder and manually test commands as if you are running the computer based on this template for debugging purposes.

 ## How images are customised
 First a copy is made of the vanilla OS image, this copy will be the template from which all individual host images are derived.
 This copy is mounted on a loop device and the appropriate partition of the image is then mounted.
 From this moment out, files can be added or changed.